razshare/catpaw-web-starter/README.md

 composer dev:watch
 ```

-which will restart the server whenever a change is detected in your _src_ directory.
+which will restart the application whenever a change is detected in your _src_ directory.